praekeltfoundation/junebug/docs/http_api.rst

    Get the most recent logs for a specific channel.

    :query int n:
        The number of logs to fetch.
+If this number is greater than the configured maximum logs value, then only the configured maximum number of logs will be returned.

    The response is a list of logs, with each log taking the following form: